earthly/earthly/docs/earth-config/earth-config.md

 Specifies the total size of the BuildKit cache, in MB.
 The BuildKit daemon uses this setting to configure automatic garbage collection of old cache.
 A value of 0 causes the size to be adaptive depending on how much space is available on your system.
 The default is 0.

-### no_loop_device (deprecated)
+### no_loop_device (obsolete)

-When set to true, disables the use of a loop device for storing the cache.
-This setting is now set to `true` by default and will be removed in a future version of Earthly.
+This option is obsolete and it is ignored.
+Earthly no longer uses a loop device for its cache.

 ### cache_path (obsolete)